cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-inter-module-comm.md

 ```

 The `ModuleKey` is passed to modules in the `RegisterService` method itself so that `RegisterServices` serves as a single
 entry point for configuring module services.
-This is intended to also have the side-effect of reducing boilerplate in
+This is intended to also have the side-effect of greatly reducing boilerplate in
 `app.go`.
 For now, `ModuleKey`s will be created based on `AppModuleBasic.Name()`, but a more flexible system may be
 introduced in the future.
 The `ModuleManager` will handle creation of module accounts behind the scenes.